MB-29/order-book/Simulation.md

 Numerical scheme functions for diffusion equation are imported from `diffusion_schemes.py`.
 A script setting parameters, running and plotting a simulation is provided in `run_simulation.py`.

+Plots can be performed with `simulation.plot_...` methods.

+Display an animation of the order book and of the price evolution using `simulation.run_simulation()` method.

 ## Run a simulation
 Set parameters in `run_simulation.py` then run